vlang/v/vlib/encoding/csv/README_csv_reader.md

 # CSV Reader
-This module is a Random Access CSV file reader, it indexes the file file before reading the data.
+This module is a Random Access CSV file reader, it indexes the file before reading the data.
 This indexing operation permits access to every cell of the CSV file in random order.
-Here a very simple example of usage:
+Here is a very simple example of usage:

 ```v
 import encoding.csv